nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 typical mouse/GUI driven app.

 ## Appendix B: User Stories
-This section describes the user stories we have considered when implementing our features.
+This section describes the user stories considered when implementing the features.

 |Version| As a ... | I want to ... | So that I can ...|
 |--------|----------|---------------|------------------|